maria341/Burger/README.md

 * Click the devour it and it will display in devoured section.

-* The app will store every burger in a database.
+* The app will store every burger you input into database.

 ![](https://github.com/maria341/Burger/blob/master/public/assets/images/picture.png)